antoniomarcos704/Projeto-Site-Agrinho/README.md

 Produtividade de Alta Performance com o nome da imagem: carousel-5.jpg
 9. Prompt: A breathtaking, sweeping panoramic view of a massive, successful wheat harvest under a clear blue sky.
 Healthy, golden-yellow crops stretching to the horizon.
 A modern combine harvester works efficiently in the distance, leaving a clean trail.
 Prosperity, clean energy, high-performance sustainable agro, photorealistic, 8k resolution.

+agro-hero.jpg:
+10."A beautiful panoramic photo of a high-tech plantation (e.g., a drone flying over a cornfield at sunset)."

+trator-impacto.jpg:
+11."An image of a heavy tractor tilling muddy ground or visibly compacted/cracked soil."

+solo-regenerado.jpg:
+12."A close-up photo of dark earth rich in organic matter, featuring healthy green sprouts (or an earthworm in the soil)."

+plantio-direto.jpg:
+13."A photo of crop residue straw covering the ground with new crops emerging through it."

+rotacao-culturas.jpg:
+14. "An aerial view of strip-intercropped fields featuring different plant species."

 ##  Estrutura de Arquivos